cirrus-geo/cirrus-geo/docs/src/cirrus/cli/02_auth.rst

 =========================

 Because CLIrrus interacts directly with AWS resources via the AWS python API with the boto3 library, you will have to be authenticated with AWS.
-The easiest way to do this will be to use the `AWS CLI tool`_.
+We recommend folllowing your organizations best practice recommendations for authentication.
+One way you could do so is to use the `AWS CLI tool`_.

+Look `here`_ for an in depth explanation of authentication options with the AWS command line tool and how to configure SSO login.

 CLIrrus will only need to be installed once, but authenticatig with AWS will be necessary for each new session as AWS credentials expire and must be refreshed every so often.
-The best way to retrieve and store these credentials is with the AWS CLI single sign on (SSO) option.
+This can be easily accomplished with the AWS CLI single sign on (SSO) option.

-To execute the AWS SSO command you will need to have an `AWS config file`_ so that the AWS CLI SSO command can access the necessary account information in that config file.

-A config file needs to live in the discoverable ``.aws/config`` location.
-The config file is broken into sections for different profiles that are assigned names of your choice.

-Required key value pairs are:

-- sso_session: A user assigned name given to the session
-- sso_account_id: AWS account ID to use to authenticate
-- sso_role_name: A valid AWS role assigned to the account ID
-- region: AWS Region to SSO into

-After you have built your config file you can login with
+After you have built your config file according to organizatonal or personal preference you can login with

 .. code-block:: bash